 There's no penalty for wrong answers, so make sure to put something down for every question.
 Even if it's a completely random guess, there's a chance you'll get it right and earn the point.

-Even if you don’t feel like it, take advantage of breaks.
-They can help reduce your stress and remind you that there's a whole new world that exists outside the testing room.
+Even if you don’t feel like it, take advantage of the break.
+Stepping away for a moment can help reduce your stress and remind you that there's a whole world that exists outside the testing room.
 Eat a snack, use the bathroom - you’ll probably feel much more refreshed and prepared to take on the rest of the test.

 Tip 10: Check Your Answers!